-As corporate innovation gets more trendy, businesses are keen to put clear KPIs in place to measure the effectiveness of innovation teams and hold them accountable for making progress.
+As corporate innovation gets more trendy, businesses are keen to put clear KPIs in place to measure the effectiveness of innovation teams and hold them accountable for making progress (innovation metric).

 CEOs yearn for a nice, clean number that keeps rising and tells them that the innovation program is succeeding.
 VPs of innovation are also desperate to prove the effectiveness of their programs so that they can request more funding.

-While most innovation programs have successfully argued against using traditional metrics like ROI on an early-stage product, there is a rush to replace those KPIs with more actionable metrics such as experiment velocity.
+While most innovation programs have successfully argued against using traditional metrics like ROI on an early-stage product, there is a rush to replace those KPIs with more actionable/innovation metric such as experiment velocity.

-However, we have to use metrics in the right context for them to be useful.
-Our friend Dan Toma, author of The Corporate Startup, recently proposed that experiment velocity, one of our favorite measurements of innovation, was a bad metric and prone to gaming.
+However, we have to use innovation metric in the right context for them to be useful.
+Our friend Dan Toma, author of The Corporate Startup, recently proposed that experiment velocity, one of our favorite measurements of innovation metric, was a bad metric and prone to gaming.

 Dan is correct.
 Experiment velocity is a vanity metric and, therefore, gamable.
 But how do we measure progress without it?